artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 It's worth highlighting the core difference in community engagement for Apollo vs Relay.
 Engineers working on Apollo have great incentives to do user support, and improve the tools for the community - that's their businesses value.
 Relay on the other hand is used in many places at Facebook, and the engineers on the team support internal issues first.
-IMO, this is reasonable, Relay is an opinionated batteries-included framework for building user interfaces, and ensuring it works with the baffling amount of JavaScript at Facebook is more or less all the team has time for.
+IMO, this is reasonable: Relay is an opinionated batteries-included framework for building user interfaces, and ensuring it works with the baffling amount of JavaScript at Facebook is more or less all the team has time for.

 That leaves space for the OSS community to own their own problems.
-Notably there's been quite a lot of work going on in the [relay-tools][relay-tools] org.
+Notably there's been quite a lot of work going on in the community-managed [relay-tools][relay-tools] GitHub organization.

 ## Scale Safety

-Relay puts a lot of emphasis on ahead of time safety.
+Relay puts a lot of emphasis on ahead-of-time safety.
 The Relay compiler validates your queries against your GraphQL schema, it emits Flow types for your fragment’s field selections–which we’ve extended to emit TypeScript types instead, and there are strict naming systems enforced by the compiler.
 All of these help guide engineers to build scalable codebases.